 How to start a bed and breakfast business

 Tourism is big business in the UK.
 Even during a recession, UK destinations do well as more people choose to stay within the British Isles for their holidays.
-With the Olympics fast approaching you may be considering getting yourself in on the action sooner rather than later.
 According to a report by Deloitte, tourism was worth over £115m to the UK economy in 2009, and a high proportion of this figure is attributable to domestic spend.
 According to VisitBritain, British residents took 126 million trips across the UK and Ireland in 2009, spending nearly £22m in the process.

 Bed and breakfasts are ideally placed to capitalise on domestic tourism footfall, and the industry is currently in excellent health.
 The Bed and Breakfast Association claims Britain's B&Bs generate total revenue of £2bn per year; the B&B industry is currently 28% larger than budget hotels sector, and 35% of the size of Britain's overall hotel sector.

 If you like the idea of really being at home with your business, then running a B&B could be perfect for you.
 From a guest's perspective, a well-run B&B can be more comfortable and more local than a hotel, offering homely surroundings and a relaxed atmosphere.
 They can be a home-from-home and a welcome respite for weary travellers.